jverzani/SpecialPolynomials.jl/docs/src/examples.md

 Laguerre{0}(1⋅L₀(x) + 2⋅L₁(x) + 3⋅L₂(x))
 ```

 Some polynomial types are parameterized.
-The parameters are passed as in this example:
+The parameters are passed as in this example or the previous one:

 ```jldoctest example
 julia> Jacobi{1/2, -1/2}([1,2,3])